famousj/AudioFlashCards/about.md

 So, now we have a card.
 Next, hide the answer.
 Wire up some events and reveal the answer if you tap the card.
 Then tapping again will get the next card.

 Now we need a whole deck of cards, instead of our one generic card.

+Done.
+Actually, this was a bit easier than I'd anticipated, which is good, since I think the audio will be harder than I'm expecting.